 \section{Proof of Theorem~4}

-\paragraph*{Initial resources and state.} Charlie and Bob share a maximally entangled state $|\phi^+(d)\rangle_{BC}$ and perform one round of quantum teleportation so that Bob receives $C$.
-Hence, the unknown state becomes $|\psi\rangle_{A\widetilde{B}}$ with $\widetilde{B}=BC$.
+\paragraph*{Initial resources and state.} Charlie and Bob initially share a Schmidt-rank-$d$ maximally entangled state $|\phi^+(d)\rangle_{bc}$ and perform one round of quantum teleportation so that Bob receives $C$.
+Hence, the unknown state is transformed into $|\psi\rangle_{A\widetilde{B}}$ with $\widetilde{B}:=B\otimes C$.
 In addition, Alice and Bob share one maximally entangled state

-Therefore, the overall initial state for the discrimination stage is $|\psi\rangle_{A\widetilde{B}}\otimes|\phi^+(\lceil d/2\rceil)\rangle_{ab}$, where $|\psi\rangle_{A\widetilde{B}}$ is any element of $\mathcal{U}_d$ in Eq.~\eqref{ud}.
+Therefore, the overall initial state for the discrimination stage is $|\psi\rangle_{A\widetilde{B}}\otimes|\phi^+(\ell)\rangle_{ab}$, where $|\psi\rangle_{A\widetilde{B}}$ is any element of $\mathcal{U}_d$ in Eq.~\eqref{ud}.

-\paragraph*{Step 1 (Alice).} Alice performs the POVM
+\paragraph*{Step~1 (Alice).} Alice performs the POVM

 whose elements are